flexycode/CCSFEN1L/README.md

 # 📜 Course Description

-This course introduces students with a broad variety of fundamental statistical-based algorithms used to train models for basic predictive tasks.
-This course also covers the theoretical and mathematical concepts of each method complemented by hands-on activities.
+This course provides a general introduction to software engineering.
+It covers concepts like software processes, agile methodologies, and essential software development activities, from initial specification to system maintenance.
+The course also introduces formalisms and tools such as common design patterns and UML notation, and examines the entire software life-cycle, including specification, design, implementation, testing, and maintenance.

 <!-- Always document your changes, pull-request, bugfix, updates, patch notes for this final project.
 Always use this "🧊 Flight Booking" for commiting message for "pushing code" or "Pull-request"   -->
 # 📫 Changelogs
 Chronological list of updates, bug fixes, new features, and other modifications for PharmaXLedger Pharmaceutical Supply Chain Management.

-### 📦 Version 1.0.0 - July 23, 2025
+### 📦 Version 1.0.0 - Aug 04, 2025
 **Project Initialization**
 - ✨ Created initial repository structure
 - ✨ Set up project folder
-- ✨ Established ML development workflow & README.md
+- ✨ Established Sofware development workflow & README.md
 - 🔧 Initial project configuration and setup

-🧊 CCMACLRL EXERCISES
+🧊 CCSFEN1L

 <!-- Introduction Pannel button link, it will redirect to the top -->